 Doc works out (thanks to Grandpa Biff’s cane breaking in the DeLorean) what has happened, and decides they need to find out when this version Biff first got the almanac from the Timeline 3 2015 version of himself self, and then stop him using it.
 Marty quizzes Biff on when he received the almanac, who in turn reveals that when his ‘distant relative’ gave it to him in 1955 he also warned him of a ‘kid’ and ‘crazy scientist’ who might one day come asking about the almanac, and that if they did, Biff should kill them.

 As Marty runs from Biff and his goons (now armed with the knowledge of when Biff got the almanac) he and Doc escape and head back to 1955, and with that jump into the past create Timeline 6.

-The main differences of Timelines 4 and 5 again stem from the day of Enchantment Under the Sea Dance in 1955 (to the point where Doc even questions if this is a mere coincidence or if there is a possibility that there is something special about that day), and the majority of events Marty set in motion in Timeline 2 still happen up until the early ’70s, not counting Biff’s rise to power.
-In 1973 however, Biff murders George McFly (who was on his way to collect a writing award), in the same year Biff marries Lorraine (who already has her three children with George) and sends Marty off to an oversees boarding school.
+The main differences of Timelines 4 and 5 again stem from the day of The Enchantment Under the Sea Dance in 1955 (to the point where Doc even questions if this is a mere coincidence or if there is a possibility that there is something special about that day).
+The majority of events Marty set in motion in Timeline 2 still happen up until the early ’70s, not counting Biff’s rise to power.
+In 1973 however, Biff murders George McFly (who was on his way to collect a writing award), in the same year Biff marries Lorraine (who already has her three children with George) and sends Marty off to an overseas boarding school.